GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/PullRequests.md

 ## Approval ##

 A pull request is only ready for merging only once there are a minimum of two approvals from two different reviewers.
-This helps keep the quality of the project from degrading toom uch by ensuring multiple perspectives are taken into consideration, and that multiple sets of eyes have had a chance to find things that might not be obvious to everyone.
+This helps keep the quality of the project from degrading too much by ensuring multiple perspectives are taken into consideration, and that multiple sets of eyes have had a chance to find things that might not be obvious to everyone.

 Additionally, the review can be considered complete once all comments that could be interpreted as needing some action taken are considered resolved (eg: the developer has addressed the concerns of all the unresolved comments).